Sudhansh6/sudhansh6.github.io/_posts/CS347/lecture27.md

 Can't we directly access the OS code using its physical address?
 No. With paging and MMU, the physical memory can only be accessed by assigning a virtual address.
 During a trap, the same page table can be used to access the kernel.
 If the OS is not a part of the virtual address space, we would have had to use a new page table during trap which is cumbersome (?).

 Some of the aforementioned free pages in the OS memory are assigned to processes.
 Suppose a physical frame P is initially mapped into the kernel part of the address space at virtual address V ( we will have V = P + `KERNBASE`).
-When assigned to a user process, this piece of memory is assigned another virtual address U U (< `KERNBASE`).
+When assigned to a user process, this piece of memory is assigned another virtual address U (< `KERNBASE`).
 This is because a user cannot utilize this free page unless the PTE is in the userspace.
 Hence, the same frame P is mapped twice into the page table!
 The kernel and user access the same memory using different virtual addresses.

 > What is going on above?